 The promise

 Not because you bought a gadget.
 Because you spent ten quiet minutes a day teaching your dog that you leaving is boring, and you coming back is boring too.
 That's the whole secret.
-The handbook just walks you through it, day by day, in plain language.
+The handbook walks you through it, day by day, in plain language.

 Why this isn't a YouTube rabbit hole